National Liberal Party (UK, 1922): Reunion

-Eventually, despairing of capturing the official Liberal Party, tainted with apostasy and awkward hypocrisy but adamant on the need to compromises to solve major social, micro- and macro-economic problems, the Prime Minister decided to set up his own party.
+Eventually, despairing of capturing the official Liberal Party, tainted with apostasy and awkward hypocrisy but adamant on the need to compromise to solve major social, micro- and macro-economic problems, the Prime Minister decided to set up his own party.
 A meeting was held in London on 18–19 January 1922.
 Its own National Liberal Council was formed.
 The division was complete, with members rapidly deciding with which arm of the party to side.

-Upon the Conservative Party's withdrawal from the Coalition, Lloyd George resigned as Prime Minister on 19 October 1922.
+Upon the Conservative Party's withdrawal from the Coalition, Lloyd George resigned as prime minister on 19 October 1922.
 The 1922 general election that followed was disastrous for both Liberal parties.
 Only 62 Liberals and 53 National Liberals were elected.

 With the end of the coalition, the National Liberals had lost their reason for existing as a separate party.
 However, the bitterness caused by years of internal struggles made immediate Liberal reunion impossible and two parties retained their separate party organisations.